 2. Choose a Deity

 The people of Ea are largely pantheistic (Holy Order of Ea), though some may pay tribute to a specific god or deity.
-Some, particularly rangers or druids, are more closely aligned to nature (Green Word).
+Some, particularly rangers or druids, are more closely aligned to nature deities and place them first and foremost (Green Word).

 Your race or class page may help you decide on a deity.
 Or, feel free to browse the full list.